bgian/Sketch-iOS-Library/README.md

 # Thanks!

 ### Contribute
-See something worth replicating?
-Let's look into it together.

 1. Create a [new issue](https://github.com/bgian/Sketch-iOS-Library/issues/new)
 2. Add `Suggestion` tag
 3. Be descriptive!

 ### Feedback
-Spotted something that doesn't look accurate?
-I doubt it.
-It's worth reporting anyways!

 1. Create a [new issue](https://github.com/bgian/Sketch-iOS-Library/issues/new)
 2. Add `Feedback` tag
 3. Be descriptive!

 ### Contact
-Send me a message if you have any questions or just want to say hi.

 - <a href="https://twitter.com/_bgian">@_bgian</a>
 - <a href="mailto:hi@bobby.so">hi@bobby.so</a>
 - <a href="http://m.me/bobbygiangeruso">Messenger</a>